MilesCranmer/vim-stream/README.md

 Call `vims` on piped input, providing a list of arguments that you would use in vim command-line mode.
-All lines not deleted are printed by default, but you can turn this off with a `-n|--no-print` flag.
+All lines not deleted are printed by default, but you can turn this off with a `-n|--silent|--quiet` flag.

 For example,
 to delete every line that matches "foo", and print: